dali92002/HTRbyMatching/README.md

 ```
 ## Requirements

-Create your evironment, with the file htrmatching.yml, then activate it.
+Create your environment, with the file htrmatching.yml, then activate it.
 ```bash
 conda env create -f htrmatching.yml conda activate fewdet